shreyaslad/Scripts/README.md

-# Scripts
+# Scripts (alpha)
-A simple repo for hosting my shell scripts (gonna upload once I'm finished with them)
+A simple repo for hosting my shell scripts.
+This is still in relative alpha stages, so if anything doesn't work properly, then feel free to submit an issue.

 ## Installation
 Clone the `install.sh` file.